Orlando Bloom Dating Mystery Blonde And Katy Perry? ‘Pirates’ Actor’s Potential Girlfriend Another Waitress?

 — Daytime News (@DaytimeNews) August 16, 2017

-A source commented that, “Katy and Orlando aren’t back together, but they have history and are open to seeing what happens.”
+A source commented, “Katy and Orlando aren’t back together, but they have history and are open to seeing what happens.”

-It looks like leaving things open ended is doing marvelous things to his dating life!
+It looks like leaving things open ended is doing marvelous things for his dating life!

 [Featured Image by Eric Charbonneau/AP Images]